In This Page:

 What Will Happen During the Exam?

-The ultrasound sonographer will request that you lay quietly during the test to help ensure that the images are clear.
-He or she will then apply a special gel directly on the skin above the area to be examined to increase sound wave conduction and reception.
-The sonographer will then press the transducer against your skin and may move the transducer back and forth to get clear images of the underlying blood vessels and structures.
+The sonographer will request that you lay quietly during the test to help ensure that the images are clear.
+Warm, water-based gel will be applied to the ultrasound transducer or directly on the skin.
+The sonographer will then move the transducer around on the area to obtain clear images of the underlying structures for the physician to interpret.

-The procedure typically lasts for 30 minutes, but the duration varies depending on the structure being examined.
+The procedure typically lasts for 30 minutes, but the duration varies depending on the structures being examined.